MPozek/Enter-Play-Setup/README.md

+**Warning:** The current state of this repository is incompatible with unity versions 2019+, there are some minor changes needed to persist data between loads and for examples to work again, i'll update it when i get the chance

 # Enter Play Setup

 A simple editor utility that allows for arbitrary logic execution before and after entering play mode.